ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 1. Install `Docker Desktop <https://www.docker.com/products/docker-desktop>`_

 2. Install `WSL 2 <https://docs.microsoft.com/en-us/windows/wsl/install>`_.
-For most people, it only requires running the command `wsl --install` in powershell admin mode.
+For most, it will only require running the command :code:`wsl --install` in powershell admin mode.
 Visit the link if it doesn't.

 3. Get the latest Docker Image for Ivy by:
   * Running Docker desktop.
-  * Opening cmd, and running the command: `docker run -it --rm unifyai/ivy:latest python3`
+  * Opening cmd, and running the command: :code:`docker run -it --rm unifyai/ivy:latest python3`

 4. Install `Pycharm Professional Version <https://www.jetbrains.com/pycharm/>`_
 5. Open pycharm with your cloned Ivy repository.
 Add the remote python interpreter by: